|Data collection||Death Registrations|

 How we review and maintain the data processes

-The definition of avoidable mortality evolves as new knowledge about the aetiology of disease is acquired and improvements to health technologies make certain conditions more amenable to health care intervention.
+The definition of avoidable mortality evolves as new knowledge about the aetiology of disease is acquired and improvements to health technologies make certain conditions more treatable to healthcare intervention.
 We have a contract with a medical advisor who is an expert in the field of avoidable deaths and we are guided by the advisor as to when a review is pertinent.

 The avoidable mortality for the UK bulletin can be cited as: